 Construct and vary these patterns using the Redrum drum machine in Reason.

-Create a multi-track sequence using Digital Performer.
-This can be your own
+Create a multi-track sequence using Reason.
+This can be your own music or a

-music or a creative arrangement of someone else's music.
-Learn how to set up
+creative arrangement of someone else’s music.
+Learn how to set up for

-for recording, specify Korg sounds and effects, use the metronome, correct
+recording, specify sounds and effects, use the metronome, correct mistakes,

-mistakes, quantize notes, edit velocities, create loops, and set initial tempo,
+quantize notes, edit velocities, create loops, and set initial tempo, volume,

 Build on your sequencing skills to create a radically altered version of some

-music I provide you with.
-Learn how to automate volume, panning and effects
+existing music I provide you with.
+Learn how to use the Mixing Board to control